Multiple Hypothesis Testing Framework for Spatial Signals: The spatial inference problem

-This approach guarantees \gls{fdr} control at level $\thr$ while maximizing detection power, since the so-called \gls{bfdr} $\bfdr[\altRegEst] = \sum_{\pxIdx\in\altRegEst}\lfdrLoc$ is an upper bound of the Frequentist \gls{fdr} from Eq.~\eqref{eq:fdr-def} \cite{Efron2010}.
+This approach guarantees \gls{fdr} control at level $\thr$ while maximizing detection power, since the so-called \gls{bfdr} $\bfdr[\altRegEst] = \sum_{\pxIdx\in\altRegEst}\newNewMinor{\frac{\lfdrLoc}{|\altRegEst|}}$ is an upper bound of the Frequentist \gls{fdr} from Eq.~\eqref{eq:fdr-def} \cite{Efron2010}.
 Note that the \gls{bfdr} is the \text{average} false discovery probability \textit{across the alternative region} $\altRegEst$, while the \gls{lfdr} asserts each location $\pxIdx\in[\numPx]$ with the \textit{individual} risk of being a false discovery.

-In what follows, we develop a novel method to compute the \gls{lfdr}'s.
+\newMinor{A key element of our proposed lfdr-based spatial inference method for \glspl{wsn} is the estimation of the \gls{lfdr}'s.
+The general concept of the \gls{lfdr} and \gls{lfdr} estimation are described in detail in Sec.~\ref{sec:lfdr-est-gen}.
+In Sec.~\ref{sec:prop-met}, we propose a novel method for \gls{lfdr} estimation at sensor locations.
+In Sec.~\ref{sec:lfdr-ipl}, we propose the interpolation of the sensor \gls{lfdr}'s in between sensor locations. \newMinor{The communication cost and power consumption of the proposed lfdr-based spatial inference approach are discussed in Sec.~\ref{sec:cc}}.} \old{In what follows, we develop a novel method to compute the \gls{lfdr}'s.
 The concept of the local false discovery rate is described in Sec.~\ref{sec:lfdr-est-gen}.
-The proposed method is based on a sophisticated probability model for the local summary statistics.
+The proposed method is based on a sophisticated probability model for the local \old{summary}\newMinor{decision} statistics.
 We introduce the novel model and a novel algorithm to compute \gls{lfdr}'s from observed data in Sec.~\ref{sec:prop-met}.
-To determine decision statistics in between the sparse sensor locations, we propose to interpolate the sensor \gls{lfdr}'s in Sec.~\ref{sec:lfdr-ipl}.
-We conclude by simulation results in Sec.~\ref{sec:sim-res}.
+To determine decision statistics in between the sparse sensor locations, we propose to interpolate the sensor \gls{lfdr}'s in Sec.~\ref{sec:lfdr-ipl}. \newMinor{The communication cost and power consumption of our proposed approach are discussed in Sec.~\ref{sec:cc}}.} We conclude by the simulation results in Sec.~\ref{sec:sim-res}.